ActivitySim/activitysim/docs/gettingstarted.rst

   def income_in_thousands(households):
     return households.income / 1000

-The first model run is school location, which is called via the following command.
+The first microsimulation model run is school location, which is called via the following command.
 The ``@orca.step()`` decorator registers the function as runnable by orca.

 ::